Flights cancelled as UK thunderstorm warnings in force

 EasyJet axed over 50 flights to and from Gatwick Airport on Sunday, and a similar number on Monday.
 More than 15,000 easyJet passengers have been affected.

-The airline has apologised to customers for the disruption they said was "out of their control".
+The airline has apologised to customers for the disruption, which they said was "out of their control".

 A spokesperson said: "We are doing all possible to minimise the impact on our customers, providing those on cancelled flights with options to rebook or receive a refund as well as hotel accommodation and meals where required."